taranjeet/taranjeet.github.io/_posts/2016-09-15-change-terminal-color-when-on-production-machines.md

 category: blog
 ---

-Many a times we are faced with the requirement of sshing into production machines, looking up something from production database or debugging app.
+Many times we are faced with the requirement of sshing into production machines, looking up something from production database or debugging the app.
 Sometimes the issues are so serious, that we totally forget that we are on production machines and we do some serious breaking shit over there.

-So one of the way to clearly differentiate whether you are on a production machine or local, can be changing the color of the terminal.
+So one of the way to clearly differentiate whether you are on a production machine or local can be changing the color of the terminal.
-Yes it is possible and it works wonderfully.
+Yes, it is possible and it works wonderfully.

 This post is about doing such configuration on Iterm2, oh-my-zsh and Mac(Os X El Captain).
-Ideally this will remain same for most of the linux systems(but having oh-my-zsh is a requirement as I am using its dot folder).
+Ideally, this will remain same for most of the linux systems(but having oh-my-zsh is a requirement as I am using its dot folder).

-To begin with first we will create different color profiles on Iterm 2.
+To begin with, first we will create different color profiles on Iterm 2.

 * Open Iterm2 prefences (shortcut key ⌘ + ,)
 * Go to Profiles tab ![iterm2-preferences](/public/img/iterm2-pref.png)